Document Guide — Police Clearance

 • Loss of tamper-proof status: The seal certifies that the document has not been altered since issuance

-• Receiving authority issues: USCIS, UKVI, ICA, and others may request submission in a sealed envelope
+• Receiving authority issues: U.S. authorities, UKVI, ICA, and others may request submission in a sealed envelope depending on the case type and written instructions

-• Possible reissuance: Once opened, reapplication at the police headquarters may be needed (fingerprinting + 1-2 weeks of waiting)
+• Possible reissuance: Once opened, reapplication at the police headquarters may be needed, including fingerprinting and additional waiting time

 How can I obtain a Japanese police clearance certificate while residing overseas?